 How does this compare to other operator's data services and a longer period?
-As shown in Figure 1, projecting the MSO's HSD service growth back in time to when Internet services started as shown in the diagram, 25 years ago services should have been about 100 bps.
+Projecting operator's HSD service growth back in time to when Internet services started, 25 years ago services should have been about 100 bps.
 This coincides with the history of telephone modems from 110 and 300 baud modems from the mid-80s, to 56 Kbps/V.42, into ISDN services.

-This demonstrates that the growth seen in MSO's HSD services is typical over a much longer period of time, rather than an exception observed by MSOs in recent years.
+This demonstrates that the growth seen in MSO's HSD services is typical over a much longer period of time, rather than an exception observed by operators in recent years.